bfops/playform/README.md

 ## Performance

 I mostly work on non-performance stuff because it's more fun, so Playform runs passably on my pretty good computer.
-If it's too slow for you, try tweaking `max_load_distance` in `client/src/client.rs`.
+If it's too slow for you, try tweaking `MAX_LOAD_DISTANCE` in `client/src/client.rs`.

 ## How to play